Cultivating Inner Resilience in our Body

 Our bodies are designed to be naturally resilient, with an innate intelligence to self-regulate and self-heal when our nerve energy and communication flows abundantly, without any stressors, impeding nerve flow.

 With the rapid changes taking place in our world right now, it is little wonder that many of us are experiencing increased stress in our life.
-This is exacerbated by the worries around of being affected by COVID-19 from the multiple perspectives, including:-
+This is exacerbated by the worries around of being affected by current global issues from the multiple perspectives, including:-

 What can we do cultivate inner resilience in our body?